LogicalGeekBoy/sky-zoo/README.md

 ## TODO

-* When all advancements made, should we do something?
 * Apply glowing to the zookeeper at night
 * Review rewards and costs for new map (other rewards rather than trades?
 A book to skip day?
 Control the weather? etc)
 * Map changes: